persalys/persalys/python/doc/developer_manual/validation/validation.rst

 Analyses
 `````````````

+- Each analysis item is associated with a window with a table of parameters (optional), a progress bar and a button 'Run' and a disabled button 'Stop'

-- Launch all the analyses -> Right click on each item and choose Run :
+- Check all the analyses wizards -> Right click on each item and choose Modify :

-  - Evaluation
+  - Evaluation : item evaluation1

     .. image:: /developer_manual/validation/evaluation_wizard.png
         :align: center